 CASA volunteer training

-Our next training class starts October 23 and is happening in Passaic County at the Wayne office.
-We also have several classes coming in 2025 see below!
+Our next training class starts January 27, 2025.
 You are free to choose whichever location is more convenient for you — you are not restricted by your county of residence.

 Volunteers must complete the entire training session.
 After the training is complete, volunteers are sworn in by a family court judge as Court Appointed Special Advocates for children.